Assassination of Yitzhak Rabin: Social impact

 Rabin's assassination shocked the Israeli public.
 Rallies and memorials took place near Kings of Israel Square – later renamed Rabin Square in his honor – as well as near Rabin's home, the Knesset building, and the home of the assassin.
 Many other streets and public buildings within Israel and internationally were named for Rabin as well.

 The assassination has been described as emblematic of a kulturkampf ("cultural struggle") between religious right-wing and secular left-wing forces within Israel.
 Ilan Peleg of the Middle East Institute has described Rabin's assassination as "reflecting a deep cultural divide within Israel's body politic [...] intimately connected with the peace process" which illustrates both increased polarization and political conflict in the country.

 On 28 March 1996, the Shamgar Commission issued its final report into the assassination.
 It was critical of Shin Bet for putting the Prime Minister at risk and ignoring threats to his life from Jewish extremists.

-Due to the ultimate failure of further progress on the Oslo Accords, there is a popular view that the assassination is the most "successful" political assassination in modern history, due to it achieving the goal of its perpetrator of forestalling the Oslo peace process.
+Due to the ultimate failure of further progress on the Oslo Accords, there is a popular view that the assassination is the most successful political assassination in modern history, as the perpetrator's goal of forestalling the Oslo peace process had been achieved.